TatuMon/sshy/docs/src/implementation/messages.md

 ## Message and event handling
-All messages (and thus, events) are handled, asynchronously, by an instance of `events::EventHandler`, which starts the `event loop` and populates the internal messages queue.
+All messages (and thus, events) are handled, asynchronously, by an instance of `events::EventHandler`, which starts the `event loop` and populates the model's messages queue.
 This queue can then be consumed calling `EventHandler::next_message()` in the main loop.